1995 Kodiyankulam violence: Gomathinayagam Commission

 The Tamil Nadu government ordered the payment of around ₹ 17 lakh in assistance to the affected people of the incident.
 The government named P. Gomathinayagam, a former district judge as a one-member commission of investigation.
 Gomathinayagam paid a visit to the riot-affected areas.
 He investigated only one house in Kodiyankulam and then immediately left when the people told him that they were boycotting the Commission.

 On March 12, 1996, the Commission delivered its report to the government.
 Since the Devendra Kula Vellalar Federation petitioned the High Court for a CBI investigation, Dalits from Kodiyankulam and other villages decided to boycott the commission.
 The Commission heard from 26 government witnesses, mostly police officers, including the Superintendent of Police, as well as 133 people.
 Since Dalits boycotted the Commission, the Thevars provided the majority of the public witnesses.

 On the Kodiyankulam incident, the Commission claimed that there was no police excess.
 The Puthiya Tamilagam, Dravidar Kazhagam, Viduthalai Chiruthaigal Katchi and the Communist Parties opposed to the inquiry of the commission.

 Aftermath

 The incident created widespread outrage, and villagers publicly protested against the ruling All India Anna Dravida Munnetra Kazhagam (AIADMK).
 They were successful in electing K. Krishnaswamy, president of the Federation of Devendrakula Vellalar Sangam, to the state legislative assembly.

 In popular media

-The storyline of the movie Karnan (2021 film) is loosely influenced from this incident.
+The storyline of the movie Karnan (2021 film) is loosely influenced by this incident.